mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## Slides

-Students constantly request slides, so I have made them.
-However, I believe you are better off reviewing documents and code.
-Each slide has a link to its "source" document, which may be easier to read.
+Slides are available online on the [schedule](../../schedule), However, it should be treated like a Table of Contents.
+It is better to review documents and example code.

 ---